Seasons of Giving: Find Her, Keep Her

-A month later, on Christmas Eve, Rabbit tells the story of how he met a baby bluebird named Kessie.
-Later that summer, Owl teaches her to fly.
-Rabbit refuses to let her fly, and with that, they go home.
+A month later, on Christmas Eve, everyone (except Gopher and Christopher Robin) are at Rabbit's house celebrating Christmas.
+When Rabbit receives a letter from a bluebird named Kessie, he tells the story of how he met Kessie.
+In a flashback, Pooh, Tigger, Piglet, and Rabbit are trying to save a carrot from the winter storm, but are forced to abandon it upon seeing Kessie blowing away in the wind.
+They save her, but also make a mess in Rabbit's house.
+Rabbit decides to take care of her.
+Later, after an accident with preparing a bottle of milk for Kessie, he leaves Pooh and Piglet to watch over Kessie while he goes to work in the garden.
+They try giving Kessie a bath, but another accident occurs that causes the house to explode soap bubbles, with Kessie caught inside one.
+Rabbit manages to save her and makes her promise not to go in the air again despite how much she enjoys it.
+Later that summer, Rabbit reluctantly lets Kessie play with Tigger, but they end up on a fallen tree dangling over a cliff.
+Rabbit and Owl manage to save them before the tree falls down the cliff.
+Owl intends to teaches Kessie to fly, but an overprotective Rabbit refuses to let her, thinking that it is dangerous, and with that, they go home.
 In the fall, Kessie looks out the window to see wild ducks flying south for the winter.
-For days, she tries to fly.
-Pooh, Tigger, and Piglet have an idea on how to get Kessie South for the winter, a giant slingshot.
+For days, she tries to fly without Rabbit knowing, but is caught by Pooh.
+Deciding to help, Pooh, Tigger, and Piglet have an idea on how to get Kessie south for the winter, a giant slingshot.
 When Kessie is about to take off, Rabbit arrives and stops her.
-He yells at Pooh.
-Next he tells Tigger to stay out of slingshot and let go of it.
-Tigger lets go, and Rabbit is hit and falls off the same cliff Kessie had fallen off of that summer.
-Kessie quickly swoops down, and grabs Rabbit, and brings him back to the top.
-Now that Kessie can fly, she plans on going south the next day.
+He yells at Pooh for teaching Kessie to fly against his wishes and expresses disappointment to Kessie for breaking her promise, but Kessie explains that flying is what she's meant to do.
+Next, he tells Tigger to stay out of the conversation when he interrupts and let go of the slingshot.
+Tigger protests, so Rabbit forcefully does it for him, but (realizing too late that he is still inside the slingshot) is launched forwards and falls off the same cliff Kessie had fallen off of that summer.
+Kessie quickly swoops down and grabs Rabbit, and brings him back to the top.
+Now that Kessie can fly, she plans on going south the next day; this upsets Rabbit.
 The next morning, Owl, Pooh, Piglet, and Tigger say goodbye to Kessie as she prepares to fly south.
-Meanwhile, Rabbit is in his garden feeling sad, and stubs his toe on a potted carrot, that Kessie had planted.
-He rushes to say goodbye to Kessie but finds he's too late now and Kessie is gone.
+Meanwhile, Rabbit finds a potted carrot that Kessie had planted in the summer.
+Deciding to respect Kessie's wishes, he rushes to say goodbye to Kessie, but is too late.
 However, he is happy when Kessie comes back to say goodbye.
+Pooh and Piglet later talk about seeing Kessie against before seeing Rabbit nearby, waiting for Kessie to come back.
 Back in the present, Rabbit tells Roo that he has not seen Kessie since then.
 Everyone hurries outside to decorate a tree.
 Christopher Robin arrives to help decorate.
-After the tree is done, Rabbit realizes he forgot the most important part, a star to go on top of the tree.
+After the tree is done, Rabbit realizes he forgot the most important part: a star to go on top of the tree.
 Rabbit is really sad but then sees a falling star.
 Everyone gathers to make a wish, only to realize that it's not a falling star.
 It is Kessie holding a star, which she puts on the tree.
 Rabbit and Kessie hug, and Kessie wishes Rabbit a Merry Christmas.